 - In a large saucepan, combine filling ingredients.
 Cook and stir over medium heat until mixture comes to a boil.
 Chill for 2 hours or until filling reaches spreading consistency, stirring occasionally.
 Beat with a mixer until fluffy.

-- For frosting, in a large bowl, beat the cream, confectioners' sugar and cocoa until stiff peaks form.
+- Split the cakes in half horizontally; spread each layer with filling.
+For frosting, in a mixing bowl, beat the cream, confectioners' sugar and cocoa until stiff peaks form.
 Spread over top and sides of cake.
 Garnish with chocolate curls.
 Yield: 12 servings.

 Originally published as Chocolate Chiffon Torte in Taste of Home August/September 2004, p56